gleydson404/semantix-test/README.md

 ```
 dcr --rm ps bash
 ```

-If you dont use OH-MY-ZSH with docker compose plugin, the firt one will not work.
+If you don't use OH-MY-ZSH with docker compose plugin, the last one will not work.

 ### Execution